 We rely on information technology systems in order to conduct business, including communicating with employees and our distribution centers, ordering and managing materials from suppliers, selling and shipping products to retail customers and analyzing and reporting results of operations, as well as for storing sensitive, personal and other confidential information.
 While we have taken steps to ensure the security of our information technology systems, our security measures or those of our third-party vendors may not be effective and our or our third-party vendors' systems may nevertheless be vulnerable to computer viruses, security breaches and other disruptions from unauthorized users.
-If our or our third-party vendors' information technology systems and amaged or cease to be available or function properly for an extended period of time, whether as a result of a significant cyber incident or otherwise, our ability to communicate internally as well as with our retail customers could be significantly impaired, which may adversely impact our business.
+If our or our third-party vendors' information technology systems are with our retail customers could be significantly impaired, which may adversely impact our business.
 Our acquisition strategy may also result in exposure to certain technology risks during integration of systems of acquired companies to our existing platform.
 For example on January 31, 2022, certain of our computer systems related to the "Aurora" acquisition that had not yet been integrated into our main systems were the victim of a cybersecurity attack.
 We immediately took steps to isolate those systems and implemented measures to prevent the spread of the attack, including taking systems offline in an abundance of caution.
 Based on our investigation, we do not believe that there was any compromise to our main operating systems or controls over financial reporting.